thebkv/bkv/ruth04.md

 ### What Happens

-Boaz marries Ruth.

-Ruth conceives and bears a son.
+Boaz and Ruth marry, and Ruth gives birth to a son.

 ### The Key

-The entire book has been moving toward restored continuity.

-The opening household lost husband and sons.
+The book began with a household losing its men.

-Now there is marriage and birth.
+Now a new son is born.

+The threatened family line lives again.

-And the text explicitly attributes the conception to the LORD.
+The narrator explicitly attributes the conception to the LORD.

 ### BKV

-The book's movement has passed from survival into fruitfulness.

-Ruth once gathered what remained behind reapers.

-Now life proceeds from her own household.

-That is a major change in position:

-**gleaner
-→ wife
-→ mother**

-She entered Bethlehem with no inheritance of her own.

-She now participates in the continuation of the line.
+Redemption becomes fruitful.

+The work at the gate does not end with a legal transfer.
+It opens the way for new life.

 ---

-### Ruth 4:14–15 — Naomi's Life Is Restored
+### Ruth 4:14–15 — “A Restorer of Thy Life”

-The women say to Naomi:
+The women speak to Naomi:

-> “Blessed be the LORD, which hath not left thee this day without a kinsman…”
+> “Blessed be the LORD, which hath not left thee this day without a kinsman.”

-Then they say the child:
+They say of the child:

-> “shall be unto thee a restorer of thy life, and a nourisher of thine old age.”
+> “he shall be unto thee a restorer of thy life, and a nourisher of thine old age.”

-They praise Ruth:
+Then they praise Ruth:

-> “which loveth thee, which is better to thee than seven sons.”
+> “thy daughter in law, which loveth thee, which is better to thee than seven sons.”

 ### What Happens

-The women interpret the child's birth as restoration for Naomi.
+The women interpret the birth in relation to Naomi's restoration.

-They also publicly honor Ruth's love and faithfulness.

 ### The Key

-The book turns back toward Naomi.
+The story deliberately returns to Naomi.

-This is important.

-Ruth has found a husband and borne a son.

-But the story also resolves Naomi's opening crisis.

-Naomi lost her husband and both sons.

-She returned declaring herself empty.

-Now Bethlehem tells her:

-**your life is being restored.**

-Ruth, the foreign daughter-in-law who stood beside Naomi when she called herself empty, is now described as:

-> “better to thee than seven sons.”
+She was the one who came home saying that the LORD had brought her back empty.

+Now the women tell her that life has been restored.

+They also recognize Ruth as part of the answer.

+The Moabite daughter-in-law who walked into Bethlehem beside Naomi has become more valuable to her than seven sons.

 ### BKV

-Ruth was already part of Naomi's answer before Naomi could recognize her as such.

-Chapter 1:

-Naomi says she returned empty while Ruth stands beside her.

-Chapter 4:

-the women identify Ruth's love as greater than the fullness represented by seven sons.

-The story has enlarged Naomi's understanding of what fullness can look like.

-The restoration does not recreate the old household exactly as it was.

-It creates a future through a form Naomi could not yet imagine.
+Naomi's restoration did not arrive in the form she could have predicted when she left Moab.

+Part of the answer was already walking beside her on the road home.

+Now the meaning of Ruth's presence has become visible.

 ---

-### Ruth 4:16–17 — “A Son Born to Naomi”
+### Ruth 4:16–17 — A Son Is Born to Naomi

-> “And Naomi took the child, and laid it in her bosom…”
+> “And Naomi took the child, and laid it in her bosom, and became nurse unto it.”

-Then the women say:
+The women say:

 > “There is a son born to Naomi.”